2018 RFL Championship: The Qualifiers

-Toronto, London, Toulouse and Halifax will play in the 2018 Qualifiers together with Super League sides Leeds, Hull Kingston Rovers, Salford and Widnes.
-With points reset to zero, after each side has played each other once the top three teams will qualify for Super League XXIV in 2019.
-The teams finishing fourth and fifth will play each other in the Million Pound Game with the winner also qualifying for Super League XXIV.
-The losers of the Million Pound Game together with the teams finishing sixth, seventh and eighth in the Qualifiers will play in the 2019 Rugby League Championship.
+Toronto, London, Toulouse and Halifax played in the 2018 Qualifiers together with Super League sides Leeds, Hull Kingston Rovers, Salford and Widnes.
+With points reset to zero, after each side played each other once the top three teams qualified for Super League XXIV in 2019.
+The teams finishing fourth and fifth played each other in the Million Pound Game with the winner also qualifying for Super League XXIV.
+The losers of the Million Pound Game together with the teams finishing sixth, seventh and eighth in the Qualifiers played in the 2019 Rugby League Championship.